Irreducibility algorithm for the Weierstrass polynomials of two complex variables and the Puiseux expansions: Part[A], Part[B], Part[C]

 \item"(2b)" Let $i$ be fixed with $0\le i\le d_{2}-2$.
 For any nonzero monomial $y^{\de_1}z^{\delta_2}$ in $S_{2,i}=S_{2,i}(y,z)\in \C\{y\}[z]$, $\delta_1>0$ and $\delta_2<n_{1}$. \quad $\square$ \endroster \endproclaim \ms

-{\bf Remark 1.8.1.} {\rm(a)} Note that Theorem 15.4 is a generalization of Theorem 1.8.
-It will be proved by Sublemma 15.4.$\alpha$ and Sublemma $15.5$ of $\S15$ that Theorem 15.4 is true.
-So, it can be easily proved by Sublemma $1.9$(Sublemma 15.4.$\alpha$) and Sublemma $1.10$(Sublemma $15.5$) that Theorem 1.8 is true.
+{\bf Remark 1.8.1.1} {\rm(a)} It is most interesting and important in this book that explicit algorithm for finding a construction of (1.8.1.1) in the conclusion of Theorem 1.8.1 can be completely computed from an equation in (1.9.1) of Sublemma 1.9 and an equation in (1.10.1) of Sublemma 1.10, using an equation in (1.7.1) of Theorem 1.7.

-{\rm(b)} It is most interesting and important in this paper that explicit algorithm for finding a construction of (1.8.1) in the conclusion of Theorem 1.8 can be completely computed from an equation in (1.9.1) of Sublemma 1.9 and an equation in (1.10.1) of Sublemma 1.10, using an equation in (1.7.1) of Theorem 1.7. $\square$ \ms
+{\rm(b)} Note that Theorem 1.8(Theorem 15.4) is a generalization of Theorem 1.8.1 It will be proved by Sublemma 15.5.$\alpha$ and Sublemma 15.5.$\beta$ of $\S15$ that Theorem 15.4 is true.
+So, it can be easily proved by Sublemma $1.9$(Sublemma 15.4.$\alpha$) and Sublemma $1.10$(Sublemma 15.5.$\beta$) that Theorem 1.8.1 is true. $\square$ \ms

-\proclaim{Sublemma 1.9 for Theorem 1.8(Sublemma 15.4.$\alpha$ for Theorem 15.4)}
+\proclaim{Sublemma 1.9 for Theorem 1.8.1(Sublemma 15.5.$\alpha$ for Theorem 15.4)}

-$\underline{\text{\bf Assumptions}}$ Suppose that the same properties and notations as in the assumption of Theorem 1.8 hold. \ms
+$\underline{\text{\bf Assumptions}}$ Suppose that the same properties and notations as in the assumption of Theorem 1.8.1 hold. \ms

 $\underline{\text{\bf Conclusions}}$ We show that $h_{1,1}$ and $f$ can be constructed as follows:

 where $h_{1,1}\in \C\{y\}[z]$ is a $W$-poly of degree $n_1$ in z and $n=n_1d_2$, satisfying the following facts, {\rm Fact(A), Fact(B), Fact(C), Fact(D) and Fact(E)}.